ThIheb/Internship/Documentation.md

 * **Supported formats:** YYYY, YYYYMMDD, YYYY-YYYY, YYYYMMDD-YYYYMMDD.
 * **Action:** it splits ranges into start and end components

-&nbsp;	- Creates a unique URI based on {Subject}\_{DatePart} to make sure that dates are unique to the record they describe
+ 	- Creates a unique URI based on {Subject}\_{DatePart} to make sure that dates are unique to the record they describe

-&nbsp;	- Adds rico:normalizedDateValue (typed as xsd:date or xsd:gYear)
+ 	- Adds rico:normalizedDateValue (typed as xsd:date or xsd:gYear)

-&nbsp;	- Adds rico:expressedDate (whenever an expressed date is found)
+ 	- Adds rico:expressedDate (whenever an expressed date is found)